The Planted Pantry » Desserts » Healthy Oatmeal Cookies

 Ingredients

-• Oats – I like rolled oats, but you could try with steel cut as well.
-Make sure to choose a gluten-free variety if needed.
+• Oats – Use Old fashioned oats or quick oats, steel cut will not work in this recipe.
+Make sure to choose gluten-free oats variety if needed.

 • Bananas – I’ve used bananas in any stage of ripeness for this recipe.
 It’s a great way to use up bananas that are going to go bad, but I like the taste of a fresher banana.

-• Coconut milk – You can use any plant milk.
+• Dairy-free milk – You can use any plant milk you like.
 Make sure to stick with an unsweetened variety if you are looking to limit the sugar.

 Preheat your oven to 350 degrees Fahrenheit.

-Use a cookie scoop to portion out the dough onto a parchment-lined baking sheet.
-Flatten each ball and shape them to the desired size.
-For me, this recipe usually makes about 12 medium cookies.
-Feel free to make fewer, larger cookies.
+Use a cookie scoop or spoon to portion out the cookie dough onto a parchment-lined baking sheet.
+Flatten each cookie and shape them to the desired size.
+These cookies will not spread or change shape, so make sure to shape them how you’d like the final product to look.

-Bake in the oven at 350 degrees Fahrenheit for 10 minutes or until cookies are slightly golden brown.
+Bake in the oven at 350 degrees Fahrenheit for 10-12 minutes or until cookies are slightly golden brown.
+This recipe makes about 12 medium-sized cookies, but if you are making smaller cookies, note that the bake time will likely be less.

-• Room Temp: These cookies will store in an air-tight container at room temperature for up 3 days
+• Room Temperature: These cookies will store in an airtight container at room temperature for up 3 days

 • Fridge: Store in the fridge for up to 1 week.

-• Freezer: You can also freeze the fully baked cookies for up to 6 months!
+• Freezer: You can also freeze the fully baked cookies for up to 3 months in a freezer-safe container!

 • Not Vegan?
 Use one egg in place of 1 tbsp flaxseed, use regular milk instead of plant milk.